MarkOpalski/markopalski/README.md

 ## AI Experiments

-Explore my collection of AI-driven projects and experiments, hosted on my GitHub Pages: [markopalski.github.io](https://markopalski.github.io/prompt-playground/)
+Explore my collection of AI-driven projects and experiments:

 These projects showcase creative uses of AI in design, security, productivity, and sports:
 - **Retro Future Security Station UI**: A conceptual user interface blending retro aesthetics with modern security workflows
-- **A Notes App**: An intelligent notes application focused on simplicity and smart organization
+- **[A Notes App](https://markopalski.github.io/prompt-playground/projects/todo-app/)**: An intelligent notes application focused on simplicity and smart organization
 - **A Home Run Tracker**: A tool for tracking and visualizing baseball home runs with AI-powered insights

 *More experiments brewing—some work, some don't, all teach me something.*